A Jedi's Fight - A Star Wars Fan Fiction Story

 Ian looked at his master with raised eyebrows and grinned.

-"I assume, master, they are somewhat higgledy-piggledy from your treatment."
+"I assume, master, they probably are somewhat topsy-turvy from your treatment."

 They both started to laugh.
 Ian kept the submersible at high speed and reduced its speed only after they had found the underwater entrance to the secret residence.
 The submersible reappeared above the surface, while Ian carefully watched the rear monitor.